-Mint Artists Guild is creating a more beautiful and engaging summer for Detroit’s children and youth.
+Mint Artists Guild is creating a more beautiful and engaging late spring, summer and fall for Detroit’s children and youth.

-We are thrilled to partner with Will “The Poet” Langford on our first Metro Detroit Youth Arts Competition.
+We are thrilled to partner with Will “The Poet” Langford and the W.K.
+Kellogg Foundation on our second Metro Detroit Youth Arts Competition.
 Will is an artist, poet, performance artist and educator and serves on Mint’s board of directors.

 Here are the basics of the competition: